What We Collect

 Diaries and Journals: We accept diaries and journals of any kind, whether handwritten or typed, commercially printed or as plain notebooks.
 They may be detailed or sparsely recorded, have gaps or be continuous.

-Letters and Emails: We accept correspondence, whether handwritten or typed on paper or as email.
+Letters and Emails: We accept correspondence, whether handwritten or typed on paper or as email or in other digital forms.
 This includes personal letters, greeting cards, short notes or any other kind of message.
-We also collect correspondence sent to you from your family and friends.
+We also collect correspondence sent to you by family and friends.

 Articles and Essays: We accept newsletters, newspapers or clippings, articles and essays written by you or about you.